TPO ROOFING SERVICES

 TPO is the Standard Commercial Roofing Material

 Thermoplastic Polyolefin (TPO) is a roofing material typically used on large commercial buildings.
 It is a single-layered material.
-TPO is a layer attached or ballasted to a building’s insulation, creating a layer of safeguard that protects the building from the elements.
-The TPO membrane is made of polymers and rubbers.
+TPO is a layer attached or ballasted to a building’s insulation.
+It serves as a safeguard against the elements, protecting the building.
+The TPO membrane consists of a combination of polymers and rubbers.
 The Roof Specialists offer various installation methods for TPO Roofing material.

-- Mechanically Attached: TPO is attached with fasteners to the insulation and decking materials, usually at the seams.
-This method is ideal for areas with heavy winds.
+- Mechanically Attached: Fasteners are used on the insulation and decking material, typically at the seams, to secure TPO; this method is recommended for regions with strong winds.

-- Adhered: We can use adhesive glue to attach the TPO roofing material to the insulation and decking materials.
-The glue acts as a sealant, creating a firm chemical bond that is strong enough to protect against the harsh Texas climate.
-Due to energy savings, adequate installation methods are ideal for areas of high temperatures, such as central Texas.
+- Adhered: We recommend using adhesive glue to securely fasten TPO roofing material to the insulation and decking materials.
+This glue acts as a sealant, creating a solid and lasting chemical bond that can withstand extreme weather conditions in Texas.
+Proper installation is crucial in areas with high temperatures, like central Texas, to ensure energy efficiency and cost savings.

-- Peel & Stick: GenFlex manufactures TPO roofing material that Peels & Sticks to your roof.
-Peel & Stick TPO is installed faster than adhered systems and is the most commonly used TPO roofing material.
+- Peel & Stick: GenFlex manufactures TPO roofing material that easily peels and sticks to your roof.
+This type of roofing is faster to install than other methods and is widely used.

 TPO is Durable